xebialabs-community/xl-plugin-template/README.md

 ## Usage

-Run the xl-configure-plugin-directory.sh script from whatever directory you want as the parent of your plugin directory.
+Run the new-xl-configure-plugin-directory.sh script from whatever directory you want to be the parent of your plugin directory.
 This is typically your local github/xebialabs, github/xebialabs-community, or github/xebialabs-external directory.

-The command format is `<path>/configure-plugin-directory.sh LCPLUGINNAME SCRIPTDIRNAME WEBSCRIPTDIRNAME`
+The command format is `<path>/new-configure-plugin-directory.sh XLPRODUCT LCPLUGINNAME SCRIPTDIRNAME WEBSCRIPTDIRNAME`
 where
+`XLPRODUCT`is xld or xlr.
+This choice determines the tree structure.
 `LCPLUGINNAME` is your plugin name.
 It should be hyphenated lowercase, e.g., xl-my-demo-plugin.
 `SCRIPTDIRNAME` is the resource namespace directory.
 It should be camelcase, e.g., MyDemo.
 `WEBSCRIPTDIRNAME` is the web namespace directory for custom UI panels or XL Release tiles.
 It should be hyphenated lowercase, e.g., my-demo.